 - Cafe Mi Tierra: A gigantic, open-air crossover club in Menga, to the north of Cali, Colombia.
 If you have a group of friends or a date, this place is absolutely ideal.
 It’s cheap, big, and the music is fantastic.
 I’ve spent more than a few fun nights here during my months in Cali.

 The Moonshine Boutique Hostel is the best place to stay for nightlife aficionados in Cali.

 ~ Cartagena ~

-While some complain about the big groups found in most clubs and all the salsa music, nightlife in Colombia can be amazing.
+While some complain about the big groups that frequent most clubs and all the constant non-stop salsa music, nightlife in Colombia can be amazing.
 You just have to know where to look!

 To give you the absolute best places to party in Colombia.
 If Colombia nightlife is a priority while you’re on vacation, you needn’t look any further than what you’ve got right here.